MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 :---|:---
 Your environment has the following products:<br> <br> - Exchange Online email <br> - SharePoint Online sites <br>- OneDrive accounts <br>- Teams chat and channel messages <br>  - Microsoft Defender for Cloud Apps<br>  - Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) devices <br> - On-premises repositories<br>- PowerBI sites | Use Microsoft Purview.  <br><br> <br><br> For more information, see [Learn about DLP](/microsoft-365/compliance/dlp-learn-about-dlp). |
 Your organization uses other apps that are not covered in Microsoft Purview, but can be connected to Microsoft Defender for Cloud Apps such as:<br><br> - Atlassian <br> - Azure  <br> - AWS <br> - Box  <br> - DocuSign <br>- Egnyte  <br> - GitHub  <br> - Google Workspace  <br> - GCP  <br> - NetDocuments  <br> - Office 365  <br> - Okta  <br> - OneLogin  <br> - Salesfoce  <br> - ServiceNow  <br> - Slack  <br> - Smartsheet  <br> - Webex  <br> - Workday  <br> - Zendesk| Use Microsoft Defender for Cloud Apps. <br><br> To use a DLP policy thats scoped to a specific non-Microsoft cloud app, the app must be connected to Defender for Cloud Apps.
 For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps).
-The apps that your organization uses are not yet supported in Microsoft Purvue but can be added using app connectors. | Use Microsoft Defender for Cloud Apps. <br><br> For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps) and [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).
+The apps that your organization uses are not yet supported in Microsoft Purview but can be added using app connectors. | Use Microsoft Defender for Cloud Apps. <br><br> For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps) and [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).

 ## Monitor your data